 7. All teams will be provided with a YellowBrick tracker for the duration of the Race.
 Use of this tracker is mandatory on board the yacht and on the hills.
 Trackers will be issued at Oban registration and are to be returned at the finish line in Troon.
-If, for whatever reason you are unable to return your tracker to Troon race office, you are responsible for returning it directly to YellowBrick at the address below.
+If, for whatever reason, you are unable to return your tracker to Troon race office you are responsible for returning it directly to YellowBrick at the address below.
 Please note that it is imperative you do so as quickly as possible; late returns will incur a £10 per day late return fee for your team.

-YB Tracking Ltd Unit 8, Fulcrum 2 Solent Way Whiteley PO15 7FN UK
+YB Tracking Ltd Unit 8.
+Fulcrum 2 Solent Way Whiteley PO15 7FN UK

-Att: Nick Farrell

-Tel: +44 (0) 2380 00 3888
+Att: YB Tracking Team Tel: +44 (0) 2380 00 2029

 8. Any teams wishing to have an extra person on board their yacht must have express prior permission from the race organising committee.
 Failure to consult the committee will result in the protest/disqualification process (see Section 6) being enacted.
 This applies to spectators, photographers, and film crews, as well as additional team members.
-It must be noted, however, that any team in Classes 1-5 with more than 5 active participants on their team will be excluded from winning line honours and class placements.
+It must be noted, however, that any team in Classes 1-5 with more than 5 persons aboard will be excluded from line honours, running honours, and class placements.